zi-hui/tp/docs/DeveloperGuide.md

 ### 4.4.
 Storage

 ### 4.5.
 Logging
+Logging in the application refers to storing exceptions, warnings and messages that occur during the execution of Kitchen Helper.
+It was included to help developers to identify bugs and to simplify their debugging process.

-The `java.util.logging` package is used for logging.
+The `java.util.logging` package in Java is used for logging.
 The logging mechanism can be managed from the `KitchenHelper` class through the `kitchenLogs` logger object.

 All control of the logger for the application can be viewed/ altered in the `setUpLogger()` method.
 The current settings for the logger are as follow: